Zofware/www.simplesportscaster.com/docs/_pages/termsofuse.md

 ### 7. THIRD-PARTY SITES AND SERVICES.

 Throughout the Zofware Services, you will have access to services, products, features, and links owned by other companies (e.g. YouTube and TeamSnap).
-If you access and use those third-party services, your actions will be governed by those third parties' own terms of service.
+If you access and use those third-party services, your actions will be governed by the terms of service for the applicable third party.
 These third parties' use of your personal information will also be subject to their privacy policies, so we suggest that you review their privacy policies too.

 ### 8. DISCLAIMER OF WARRANTIES AND LIABILTIES.